opnsense/docs/source/manual/how-tos/carp.rst

 On the master node we are going to setup our Virtual IP addresses, which will also be used for the backup node after synchronisation.
-Go to Firewall -> Virtual IPs and add a new one with the following
+Go to :menuselection:`Firewall --> Virtual IPs` and add a new one with the following
 characteristics:

 +-------------------------+------------------------------------+